eksctl-io/eksctl/docs/proposal-001_add-ons.md

   - an add-on based on Helm chart would use Helm values format
   - a ksonnet-based add-on will use its own
   - a kustomize-based add-on won't have any

-In Helm, we would be
+In Helm, we would be ...TBD